VIDA-NYU/reprozip/docs/packing.rst

 ++++++++++++++++++++++++++++++

 ReproZip is meant to trace a whole experiment in one go.
 Therefore, if an experiment comprises multiple successive commands, users should create a simple **script** that runs all these commands, and pass *that* to ``reprozip trace``.

+Packing multiple runs with the ``trace --continue`` feature is meant to be used for different steps; using this for steps that will always have to be run together and in order doesn't really make sense and just makes it more cumbersome for the reproducer.

 Packing GUI and Interactive Tools
 +++++++++++++++++++++++++++++++++